Skip to main content

 Ella’s Bubbles: Best Walk-In Tub Overall

-We chose Ella’s Bubbles as our Best Walk-In Tub Overall because they offer the most model options out of any of the companies we tested (six compared to one to two), including wheelchair-accessible and bariatric tubs built for higher-weight or taller people.
-It earned the highest score of all the walk-in tub companies we tested.
-Ella’s Bubbles also offers free personal, virtual tours of their different tubs, making it easier to see models if you don’t live near a showroom.
+We chose Ella’s Bubbles as our Best Walk-In Tub Overall because they offer the most model options (six models compared to one to two), including wheelchair-accessible and bariatric tubs.
+It also earned the highest score of all the walk-in tub companies we tested.

 Ella’s Bubbles